I’ve come to realize that my expectations for cleaning the bathroom are wildly different than what my kids think.

 Broom: A broom and dustpan that’s easy for the kids to use is ideal.

 Mop: If kids are mopping the floors, make sure the mop is lightweight and durable.

-Tips for Kids Bathroom Cleaning Success
+Tips for How To Teach Kids Bathroom Cleaning Success

 Finally, here are a few ideas to further make this kids job better!

 Adjust for Younger Kids

 Do you have little ones?
 Cross off the jobs that are too much for them, and/or split up the tasks between multiple kids.
 You’ll still have a cleaner bathroom, and be teaching them useful skills!